wintercms/docs/architecture-introduction.md

 Winter CMS includes a server-side [Asset Compiler](../services/asset-compilation) that makes use of the [Assetic Framework](https://github.com/assetic-php/assetic) to compile and combine assets like CSS and JavaScript serverside, through PHP, negating the need for complex build workflows.
 The Asset Compiler provides on-the-fly server-side compilation of SASS and LESS stylesheets as well as [run-once manual compilation of assets](../services/asset-compilation#compiler-bundles) without requiring additional workflow tools like Node or NPM.
 It is also able to combine and minify CSS and JS files.

-Additionally, you can [define variables in the theme.yaml file](../themes/development#combiner-vars) that can be modified in the Theme Settings area of the Backend which are then injected into the compiled files, creating flexibility for theming and branding.
+Additionally, you can [define variables in the theme.yaml file](../themes/development#combiner-vars) that can be modified in the Theme Settings area of the backend which are then injected into the compiled files, creating flexibility for theming and branding.

 <a name="image-resizer"></a>
 ### Image Resizing